kennethloeffler/anatta/docs/programming-model/ecs-basics.md

 ## The binder pattern

-The binder pattern leverage `CollectionService` to implement OOP-style object composition that provides benefits with respect to Roblox Content Streaming, .
-It "binds" Lua classes to `CollectionService` tags.
+The binder pattern leverages `CollectionService` to enable the creation of composite game objects.
+It "binds" Lua classes to `CollectionService` tags, constructing and destroying instances of these classes as tags are added to and removed from Roblox `Instance`s.

+Binders provide benefits to games using content streaming.
+Signals from `GetInstanceAddedSignal` and `GetInstanceRemovedSignal` fire when tagged `BasePart`s stream in and out, allowing binders to tie the lifetime of component objects to the lifetime of the tagged `BasePart`s.

 ## Supercharging `CollectionService`